trevorturk/intro-to-graphql-ruby/README.md

 }
 ```

-* Note that you'll want to allow a large enough max complexity and depth so that your [introspection query](https://github.com/rmosolgo/graphql-ruby/blob/master/guides/schema/introspection.md) will work.
+* Note that you'll want to allow a large enough max complexity and depth so that your [introspection query](https://github.com/rmosolgo/graphql-ruby/blob/master/guides/schema/introspection.md) will work

 ---